chtoucas/Narvalo.NET/Issues.md

 **WIP**
 - Monad.tt, review (and this is needed) the postconditions and null-reference checks.
+- Review all IEnumerable extensions for null-checking and deferred execution.
+- Check all uses of AssumeNotNull
+- Remove IEnumerable for Maybe?
 - Narvalo.Web.UI.Assets.AssetManager -> Add volatile to the Initialized... fields.
 - CC, review and understand all the NO_CCCHECK_SUPPRESSIONS Format.CurrentCulture.
 Narvalo.Int64Encoder.FromFlickrBase58String.